rizitis/slackbuilds-current/README.md

-*Last command if a .dep files exist will copy it in /tmp after the creation of binary package* *else if .dep file not exist, "because not needed", then it will print in terminal an "error"* *This error means nothing, its just a notification to not looking for the package.dep file in the $OUTPUT*
+*Last command if a .dep files exist will copy it in /tmp after the creation of binary package* *else if .dep file not exist, "because not needed", then it will print in terminal an "error"* *This error means nothing, its just a notification for user to not looking for the package.dep file in the $OUTPUT*

 ### TODO